Naturaily/Naturaily-netlify/_posts/2020-08-29-top-10-websites-built-on-jamstack.md

 **CMS:** Netlify

-A London fashion retailer,[Ingmarson](https://ingmarson.com/){:rel="nofollow"}{:target="_blank"} is one of many great examples of JAMstack development with ecommerce.
+A London fashion retailer, [Ingmarson](https://ingmarson.com/){:rel="nofollow"}{:target="_blank"} is one of many great examples of JAMstack development with ecommerce.
 The site runs everything from product listings and virtual baskets to the checkout process itself.

 A combination of Gatsby and Netlify, it’s a site that knows how to use the best technology for user-friendly means.